junaidferoz/M1_March_2022/1_Requirements/readme.md

 # REQUIREMENTS
 #### _INTRODUCTION_
 * The mini porject which I am going to implement is a scientific calculator.
 * A scientific calculator is used to do scientific calculations.
 * I am implementing complex and vector functions in my mini project
 * This priject is very helpful for students and working professionals who want a calculator to perform calculations.
 #### _RESEARCH_
 * Scientific calculator
-    1. Calculate basic functions like addition, subtraction, multiplication, division.
+   1. Calculate basic functions like addition, subtraction, multiplication, division.<br>
-    2. Also has modulus and factorial calculations.
+   2. Also has modulus and factorial calculations.<br>
-    3. It has two modes - Complex and vector mode.
+   3. It has two modes - Complex and vector mode. <br>
-        3.1 Complex mode is used for calculations involving complex numbers.
+      1. Complex mode is used for calculations involving complex numbers.
-        3.2 Vector mode is used to operate with vectors.
+      2. Vector mode is used to operate with vectors.
 # SWOT ANALYSIS
   <h3> 1.
 Strengths </h3>
   * The biggest strength of this calculator is that it calculates normal integer and floating point values with precision upto 7 Decimal places. <br>